pixie-io/docs.px.dev/content/en/01-about-pixie/01-what-is-pixie.md

 * **Scriptability**: [PxL](/reference/pxl/), Pixie’s flexible Pythonic query language, can be used across Pixie’s UI, CLI, and client APIs.
 Pixie provides a set of [community scripts](https://github.com/pixie-labs/pixie/tree/main/src/pxl_scripts) for common [use cases](/tutorials/pixie-101).

 ## Architecture

-This diagram illustrates the architecture of Pixie and its ecosystem:

 ::: div image-xl
 <svg title='Platform Architecture' src='product-arch.svg' />